alexerlandsson/alex-erlandsson/README.md

-# alex-erlandsson
+# Alex Erlandsson

-Personal website hosted with GitHub Pages
+This is the repository for https://alexerlandsson.com hosted with GitHub Pages.

+## GitHub Pages

+This project is hosted using *GitHub Pages* and being built from the `/docs` folder in the `master` branch.
+There are no CI/CD jobs building the project since everything is built using vanilla HTML, CSS and JavaScript.